appharbor/AppHarbor.Web.Security/README.md

     <add name="AppHarbor.Web.Security.CookieAuthenticationModule"
          type="AppHarbor.Web.Security.CookieAuthenticationModule, AppHarbor.Web.Security" />

 in `<httpModules>` section under `<system.web>`.
-You can add safely add both if you want to.
+You can safely add both if you want to.
 It won't hurt.
 This is useful when you are testing in Cassini and deploying on IIS on AppHarbor.)
 Also, make sure `mode="None"` attribute is set on your `<authentication>` tag (under `<system.web>`).

 You also need to add the encryption keys you want to use under `<appSettings>`.
-There is a console application provided in the repository, named [`KeyGenerator`](https://github.com/appharbor/AppHarbor.Web.Security/tree/master/KeyGenerator), that will automatically generate keys for you and prints out configuration keys that you can copy and paste directly.
+There is a console application provided in the repository, named [`KeyGenerator`](https://github.com/appharbor/AppHarbor.Web.Security/tree/master/KeyGenerator), that will automatically generate keys for you and print out configuration keys that you can copy and paste directly.

 **It is not a good idea to use online services to generate encryption keys.**